Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 To know the ins and outs of ear piercing, read the below answers to the frequently asked questions regarding ear piercings.

-- A piercing needle is better than a piercing gun.
-A gun works essentially like punching a blunt object through your ear at high impact (you will feel throbbing pain) while needles are single-use and sterile (hurt a lot less comparatively).
+• Using a piercing needle is preferable to a piercing gun.
+A gun essentially punches a blunt object through your ear at high impact, causing throbbing pain, whereas needles are single-use and sterile, resulting in comparatively less discomfort.

-- To avoid risking metal allergies, do not get pierced with silver as it oxides and increases the risk of infection or allergic reaction.
-Talk to your piercer to know if they are using metals that are nickel-free or with low nickel content such as implant-grade titanium — used in surgical procedures.
+• To reduce the risk of metal allergies, avoid silver piercings, as they can oxidize and increase the likelihood of infection or allergic reaction.
+Consult your piercer to ensure they use metals that are nickel-free or have low nickel content, such as implant-grade titanium, commonly used in surgical procedures.

 Is Ear Piercing Painful?

-This is the dreaded and most asked question before getting the ears pierced.
-Whoever told you ear piercing is not painful was telling a little white lie.
-Because yes, it is painful — sharp and short-lived — as earring piercing pain is subjective.
-Given that, it depends on your pain sensitivity and tolerance level.
-What may not be painful for your best friend could be painful for you as it can vary significantly.
+This is the dreaded and often-asked question before getting your ears pierced.
+Anyone who told you that ear piercing isn’t painful might have been stretching the truth a bit.
+Because yes, it can be painful — sharp and fleeting.
+The pain of ear piercing is subjective and depends on your sensitivity and tolerance level.
+What might be painless for your best friend could be uncomfortable for you, as pain thresholds vary greatly.

-However, since different ear piercings types result in different levels of pain, you can choose the spots that are least painful (if your tolerance level is pretty low).
-If you can’t handle needles or want to minimize pain, or if your body takes a long time to heal, there are certain types of ear piercing you may avoid.
+That said, different types of ear piercings result in varying levels of discomfort.
+If your pain tolerance is low, you can opt for spots that are less painful.
+If you’re averse to needles or wish to minimize pain, or if your body takes longer to heal, there are certain types of ear piercings you may want to avoid.

 Pain Levels Of Ear Piercing Types